 6. Smell hack

-Pour 1 litre of water in a container and add a teaspoon of essential oil.
+Pour 1 liter of water in a container and add a teaspoon of essential oil.
 Pick your favorite scents.
 Citrus, chamomile, lavender or bergamot will make your laundry smell amazing.
 Transfer to a spray bottle and shake well.
 Although essential oils shouldn’t stain clothes, if you want to be cautious, spray your items from the distance or even inside down.
 If you are unsure test it first with an old item.
 Wash as usual.

 7. DIY laundry scent recipe